Local Authority Roads (Wildlife Protection) Bill

 Description

-This bill places a legal duty on local highway authorities in England to protect wildlife on roads near designated protected areas.
+This bill places a legal duty on local highway authorities in England to safeguard wildlife on roads passing through or near designated protected areas.
 This includes:

-- Review and Assessment: Authorities must review wildlife in specified protected areas and assess the risks posed by traffic to wildlife and vice-versa.
+- Risk assessment: Evaluating the risks posed by traffic to wildlife entering roads and vice-versa.

-- Safety Measures: They must implement safety measures to protect both wildlife and road users.
-Examples include wildlife crossings, signage, barriers, and speed restrictions.
+- Safety provisions: Implementing measures to protect both wildlife and road users.
+This could include wildlife crossings, signage, barriers, and speed restrictions.

-- Guidance from the Secretary of State: The Secretary of State is responsible for providing guidance to local authorities on assessing the need for and implementing these safety measures, consulting relevant parties before issuing or revising guidance.
+- Guidance from the Secretary of State: The Secretary of State will provide guidance on assessing the need for and implementing wildlife protection measures, consulting relevant parties before issuing or revising this guidance.

-- Proximity Definition: A highway is considered adjacent if within 200 meters of a protected area, or running between protected areas less than 500 meters apart.
+- "Adjacent" definition: A road is considered adjacent if it's within 200 meters of a protected area or runs between two protected areas less than 500 meters apart.

 Government Spending